-However, incorporating a catering element into your business is no small feat, which is why we’ve decided to break the whole thing down into canapé-sized bites for you.
+However, creating a catering business plan from scratch or incorporating a catering element into your existing business is no small feat, which is why we’ve decided to break the whole thing down into canapé-sized bites for you.

 As always, we’re here to offer resources and support to nudge you toward success.
 Below, we’ve broken our recipe for a winning restaurant catering business into five digestible parts:

 Before we start, let’s take a moment to go over the pros and cons of adding a catering element to your existing business.

 As a restaurant owner, you have an existing customer base to tap into as you launch your business.

 Brand awareness is already in place, making it easier to market the addition than starting from scratch.

 Every event you cater is an opportunity to reach new customers that you aren’t currently targeting with marketing or advertising efforts.

 Incorporating a catering element into your existing business can feel like opening a second business because it’s time consuming.